hslightnin/FlowCharts/README.md

 func perform()
 ```

 The use is pretty simple.
-We create Transition, pass it to Use Cases, they register actions.
+We create Transition, pass it to app modules responsible for different tasks, they register actions.
 Then we call `perform()` method.

 There are two type of transitions: *Managed Transitions* and *View Controller Transitions*.

+#### Managed Transitions

 Managed transitions are managed by the user.
 We can configure animation properties and then perform transition.
 They inherit from [ManagedTransition](PresenterKit/Transition/ManagedTransition.swift) class.

+#### UIViewController Transitions

 View Controller Transitions do not allow user to modify animation properties.
 They perform animations alongside UIViewController presentation and dismission.
-They inherit from either [ViewControllerPresentationTransition](PresenterKit/Transition/ViewControllerPresentationTransition.swift) or from [ViewControllerDismissionTransition](PresenterKit/Transition/ViewControllerDismissionTransition.swift) classes.
+They inherit from either [ViewControllerPresentationTransition](PresenterKit/Transition/ViewControllerPresentationTransition.swift) or [ViewControllerDismissionTransition](PresenterKit/Transition/ViewControllerDismissionTransition.swift) classes.

-### Item Presenters and Use Case Presenters
+### Presenters

-I already said that Presenter provides common interface for working with various UI items.
-But they are used not only for presenting single UI items.
-They can present UI for the entire Use Cases.
-Such presenters are called Use Case Presenters.
-The do not interact with UI items directly but with Item Presenters.
-(Moreover, there are Mission Presenter that present several Use Case Presenters, but this part of design if not finished yet).
-The interesting thing here is that Item Presenters contain view login, so they ares "Views" in terms of MVC pattern.
-Use Case Presenters contain presentation logic, so they would be "Controllers" in MVC.
-So "Views" and "Controllers" share the same base class in our app.
-It may seem confusing but works pretty well.

-### Presenter
+Presenter provides common interface for working with any entities that can be "presented".

 Implementation of presenters is based on the use of Transitions.
 All presenters inherit from [Presenter](PresenterKit/Presenter/Presenter.swift) class.
 It has two opened method, where subclasses should prepare presentation or dismission actions: